Contents List For Psychoneuroimmunology (PNI) -

 When we are ill, this idea can seem absurd.

-Why would we choose to be stuck in a body causing us intense pain and disability?
+We are trying our hardest to get better.
+Why would we choose to be stuck in a body causing us pain and disability?

 I love this experiment by Ader.
 It communicates so clearly that we are not talking here about a simplistic model of 'fear creates illness' or saying that the ill person chooses to be ill.